mitrefccace/autoinstall/README.md

 Follow the instructions; select any subset of the repositories to install.
 To install all repositories, select the quick install option.

+5. For a one-click install, save the properly-configured, decoded configuration files in the /home/centos directory with the naming convention "config_<repository name>.json_TEMPLATE".
+Then choose the quick install option.

 ##Instructions for Use: asteriskinstall.py
 1. To run the asteriskinstall.py script, open the shell as sudo with the command
 ```sh